flyingwolf1701/Architectum/bmad-method/roles/5-posm/5-posm.md

     - Present the final Master Checklist Report to the user.
     - Discuss the findings and recommendations.
     - Advise on potential next steps, such as:
       - Engaging relevant agents (e.g., PM, Architect) to implement the documented changes.
+For Claude Desktop, suggest creating new chats with those agents, uploading their role files from the roles folder, and sharing the report.
       - Proceeding to the **Librarian Phase** if document granulation is the next logical step.
       - Proceeding to the **Story Creator Phase** if the documentation (after potential minor fixes by the user) is deemed adequate for story generation.
+    - Recommend downloading the Master Checklist Report from Claude Desktop for future reference or sharing with other agents.

 ---